 By now everyone had stopped to watch the heroic and tragic spectacle as the monster thrashed in its death throes, rolling over Larin.
 Alfen watched from the ground where he had fallen, propping himself up on his elbows.
 He saw right away that impossibly they had won the battle, but he felt a huge gaping hole in his heart as he noticed Larin's limp body.
 His eyes welled with tears.
 Palanthar, his shining armor scorched and blackened, knelt and helped the sorrowing young man to his feet.

 A short time later, the elves and barbarians stood inside the main bower of Therolan.
 Vandentharion was rewarding them on behalf of King Baranthir of the Shining Star for their valiant efforts in destroying the hellhound.
 They were granted statues of honor, made of pure gold, as well as weapons and armor.
 They also loaded the men down with coins and goods to help their tribe rebuild their village.
 The elves were as good as their word.
-Alfen and the others where overjoyed at the gifts, yet it was a bittersweet celebration.
+Alfen and the others were overjoyed at the gifts, yet it was a bittersweet celebration.

 The barbarians then went back to their village and held a funeral ceremony for Larin.
 They cremated his body, and when a strong wind came, they tossed his ashes into the air, scattering them over the plains of the land that would become Kale.